The event runs over two days.

 The event is held on the main circuit

-Competitors will need to purchase a RACERS license.
-Currently a day license is $20.00
+Competitors will need to purchase a RACERS event license.

-As a day license is an event license, only one event license is required to be used on both days if required.
+As an license is issued for the duration of an event, only one event license is required to be used on both days as required.

-Drivers are only allowed on track if they hold an appropriate RACERS license
+Drivers are only allowed on track if they hold an appropriate RACERS license.
+There are NO exceptions to this

 For a vehicle to be eligible to be entered in the event, the vehicle must be a Formula High School vehicle built by students undertaking a Certificate II in Engineering Pathways with Formula Student® in one of its participating Schools.
 The vehicle must have been built as per instruction by Formula Student® and be running only the components supplied by Formula Student®.
 Schools and students are not permitted to alter the design or to run alternative components such as wheels, tyres, brakes etc unless permitted by the management of Formula Student® and that permission is in writing.
 For a vehicle to enter and compete, the vehicle must run the body as supplied by Formula Student®.
 No other body shape, design or construction is allowed.
 The only modification to the designated body are listed as the following: